Windcatcher: Evaporative cooling

 A salasabil is a type of fountain with a thin sheet of flowing water, shaped to maximize surface area and thus evaporative cooling.
 Windcatchers are often used with salasabils may be used to maximize the flow of unsaturated air over the water surface and carry the cooled air to where it is needed in the building.

 Wetted matting can also be hung inside the windcatcher to cool incoming air.
 This can reduce flow, especially in weak winds.
 However, it can also produce a downdraft of cool air in windless conditions.
 The evaporative cooling within a windtower causes the air in the tower to sink, driving circulation.
 This is called passive downdraught evaporative cooling (PDEC).
 It may also be generated using spray nozzles (which have a tendency to get blocked if the water is hard) or cold-water cooling coils (like hydronic underfloor heating in reverse).

+Windcatchers and climate change

+Windcatchers can be used for mitigation of climate change as they can "reduce the building's energy consumption and carbon footprint" and for adaptation to climate change because they facilitate cooling in a warmer climate.
+Windcatchers can reduce temperature inside the house by 8 to 12 C-change in comparison to the outdoor temperature.

+A window windcatcher can reduce the total energy use of a building by 23.3%.